jaybhat02/summer_fourier_neural_operator/README.md

 **Running Eval.py**

-Eval.py uses a pretrained model and evalutes a given input file.
+Eval.py uses a pretrained model and evalutes a given input file (.mat).
 The advantage of this is that you do not need to trian a model which is quite difficult to run on normal computers.
 I suggest using google colab for running majority of the files/scripts.
-Even on google colab the run time on training models is upwards of an hour.
+Even on google colab the run time on training models is upwards of an hour which is why this file allows you to quickly run and evalute.